LoyolaChicagoBooks/introcs-csharp/rst/binarysearching.rst

   It makes particular sense, because -1 is not within the *index set* of the array (which starts at 0 in C# and ends at ``data.Length - 1``.

 Similar to linear searching, we provide a main program that tests it out.
-Because the code is so similar, we will leave the study thereof to you, the reader.
+The whole code is in :file:`examples/arrays/binary_searching.cs`.

 .. literalinclude:: ../examples/arrays/binary_searching.cs
    :start-after: chunk-driver-begin
    :end-before: chunk-driver-end
    :linenos: